thma/WhyHaskellMatters/README.md

 compiler construction, programming language design, theorem-provers, type systems etc.
 So inevitably Haskell will be a topic in the discussion about these approaches.

-In the following sections we will study some of the most distinguishing features of Haskell.
+In the following sections we will try to find the *longer answer* by studying some of the most distinguishing features of Haskell.

 ## Functions are First-class